 6 Tips to Balance Your Work — Home Life — Enjoy the Moment.

 Do you ever get annoyed by people who are always on their phone?
 Have you seen movies or TV shows where parents and friends are always missing out on the little moments that matter because they’re too busy working?
 Are you ashamed you’ve become that type of person?
 Don’t be ashamed of it.
 It’s great to work hard.
 You’re a leader who is setting a good example.
 Just don’t take that example to the extreme and make it a bad thing.
 Remember that the holidays only come once a year.
 Work happens all year round.
 Do you want your family to be looking through photos of holidays from years past and wonder where you are?
 What’s worse is when you realize that you were too busy working to sit through a whole family dinner or a kid’s Christmas recital.
 Keep this in mind as we head further into the holidays.
-You miss out on a lot more than you think you do if you’re always working.
+As a home based business, you miss out on a lot more than you think you do if you’re always working.
 Keep times like family movie night, family dinners, and holiday traditions and parties a ‘no work zone’.
 Will you coworkers, employees or bosses remember you answered their email within 15 minutes of it being sent during the Christmas dinner time or the first night of Hanukkah?
 Probably not, maybe, but it will only do so much good.
 What it will do is upset your family and friends that they can’t get your undivided attention for a few hours.
 Remember that.
 You can’t get these moments back, they don’t last forever.
 Life is uncertain so enjoy the moment while you can.